Program overview

 Program Overview

-If you are passionate about the intersection of business and fashion, Humber’s Bachelor of Commerce – Fashion Management degree program is designed just for you!
-This program offers a comprehensive foundation in business studies, covering essential areas such as organizational behavior, law, economics, finance, accounting, marketing, and operations management.
-Students will delve into specialized fashion management topics, including fashion history, trend forecasting, retail management, brand management, and more.
-The curriculum emphasizes practical skills through applied projects, allowing students to develop processes and products from concept to execution.
-This hands-on approach ensures that graduates are well-prepared to tackle the challenges of the fashion industry.
+If you are interested in the business side of fashion and management, Humber’s Bachelor of Commerce – Fashion Management degree program is tailored specifically for you.
+This program provides a solid foundation in business studies, covering essential areas such as organizational behavior, law, economics, finance, accounting, marketing, and operations management.
+Specialized courses delve into the fashion management curriculum, including fashion history, trend forecasting, retail management, brand management, and global sourcing.
+Students will engage in practical projects, developing processes and products from concept to execution, while also creating business plans and analyzing the fashion industry.
+This comprehensive approach ensures that graduates are well-prepared to tackle the challenges of the fashion industry.

 Program Structure